Budgeting Made Easy

 There are plenty of ways that you can gain access to good budgeting tools for free.
 Or, if you prefer, you can pay for software or an online platform if it suits your needs.

-- Use desktop budgeting software.
-If you’re concerned about the risk of unauthorized access online, find a budgeting software for your home desktop.
+Use desktop budgeting software.
+If you’re concerned about the risk of unauthorized access online, find budgeting software for your home desktop.
 This will help you budget without increasing your risk.

-Special events throughout the year, like holidays and vacations, have a way of busting your budget.
-One-off expenses, including gifts, decorations, party planning, and travel can quickly stack up and lead to overspending.
-These expenses often end up on high interest rate credit cards, increasing the balances you need to pay off.
+Special events throughout the year, like holidays and vacations, can bust your budget.
+One-off expenses, including gifts, decorations, party planning, and travel, can quickly stack up and lead to overspending.
+These expenses often end up on high-interest-rate credit cards, increasing the balances you need to pay off.
 Creating spending plans for these special events can help you avoid overspending and excess credit card debt.

 Vacation Budget Planner

-The back to school shopping season is the second most expensive time of the year for families.
-The average cost is almost $700.
-This guide can help you build a back to school budget that won’t lead to overspending and credit card debt.
+The back-to-school shopping season is the second most expensive time of the year for families.
+The average cost is $875.
+This guide can help you build a back-to-school budget that won’t lead to overspending and credit card debt.

-With the unruly nature of our economic times it’s wise to get your kids involved with budgeting.
-Teaching your children the value of a hard-earned dollar and understanding the consequences of overspending, are valuable life lessons that can carry them through their lives.
+With the unruly nature of our economic times, getting your kids involved with budgeting is wise.
+Teaching your children the value of a hard-earned dollar and understanding the consequences of overspending are valuable life lessons that can carry them through their lives.
 Budgeting will give them the groundwork they need to begin a life of sound financial decisions.